bee-Michi/bee-Michi/README.md

 A: Currently python.
 But javascript is slowly becoming my favourite!

 ### Q: Fav editor?
-A: its...
-ED.
-Just kidding of course.
-It's vscodium, as i prefer owning my data 😡
+A: Vscode, litteraly boosts so much my productivity!